 and stilled the waves.

-What a blessing was that stillness
+What a blessing was that stillnessas he brought them safely into harbor!

 Let them praise the Lord for his great love